poachedlinks/poachedlinks.github.io/content/posts/best-budget-gaming-mouse.md

 ![big o mouse](/static/egg.png)

-this is the best mouse
+this is the best mouse ever